rayniel95/rayniel95.github.io/docs/index.md

 ## 📚 Publications

-**[Blockchain system for medical records storage.][1]**
+### **[Blockchain system for medical records storage.][1]**

 *September 2020*

 **[www.researchgate.net][3]**

-Document of my undergraduate thesis project, a simple Hyperledger Fabric network for medical records storage.
+Document of my undergraduate thesis project, a Hyperledger Fabric network for medical records storage.
+In this document is proposed a functional prototype for electronic health record storage.

-- Investigated the theory behind blockchain technology.
+- Researched the theory behind blockchain technology.
-- Analized some blockchain platforms and techlonogies as: Bitcoin, Ethereum, HashGraph, Hyperledger Fabric, BigChain, Corda, Quorum.
+- Analyzed some blockchain platforms and technologies such as: Bitcoin, Ethereum, HashGraph, Hyperledger Fabric, BigChain, Corda, Quorum.
-- Analized in deep the Hyperledger Fabric acrchitecture.
+- Deeply analyzed the Hyperledger Fabric architecture.
-- Explained differences between private, permissioned and public blockchains.
+- Explained the differences between private, permissioned and public blockchains.
-- Analized differents blockchains applications as: blockchain in games, blockchain in e-voting, blockchain and artificial intelligence, blockchain in supply chain, etc.
+- Different applications of blockchains were analyzed such as: blockchain in games, blockchain in electronic voting, blockchain and artificial intelligence, blockchain in supply chain, etc.
+- Analyzed similar projects.
-- Explained most used digital health records standards.
+- Explained the most widely used digital medical record standards.
--
+- Explained Observational Medical Outcomes Partnership (OMOP) standard.
+- Explained the code structure of the system.
+- Showed and explained the smart contract design.
+- Showed and explained the web application design.
+- Showed and explained the proposed blockchain network architecture.
+- Proposed a decentralized authentication method on Hyperledger Fabric.

 Advisor:
-: [Yunier Zamora Hernández][2]
+: [Yunier Zamora Hernández][2] ([ResearchGate][5])

-Stack:
-: Node.js, Hyperledger Fabric, Adminbro, Docker, Docker Compose, Convector, TypeScript, Hurley.

 *keywords*:
-: Convector, Hyperledger Fabric, Hyperledger, Blockchain, Docker, Docker Compose, eHealth, Healthcare, Cryptography, Distributed Systems, Smart Contracts, Electronic Health Records.
+: Blockchain, eHealth, Healthcare, Cryptography, Distributed Systems, Smart Contracts, Electronic Health Records.

 ---

-**[Blockchain-Based Medical Records Storage.][4]**
+### **[Blockchain-Based Medical Records Storage.][4]**

 *September 2020*